Skip to main content

 If the telco doesn’t do what was decided

-We will tell the telco to take action within five days.
+We will tell the telco to act within five days.
 If the telco doesn’t show they have done what was decided, we will refer them to the regulator, the Australian Communications and Media Authority, for enforcement.

 We may also publish details of the non-compliance.